emiraykoz/emiraykoz/README.md

 Aspiring software developer based in the United Kingdom, with a strong focus on cloud infrastructure, hosting platforms & low-level software analysis.

+I am fluent in English and plan to learn German, Turkish & potentially Abkhaz in the future.

 Currently building **[Noxia](https://github.com/NoxiaCloud)** while deepening my expertise in reverse engineering & software development.

 ---